apalache-mc/apalache/docs/src/tutorials/temporal-properties.md

 `requestedGreen` holds in state 1, but `isGreen` never holds, so in state 1 the property `requestedGreen => <>isGreen` is violated.

-## Auxiliary variables encode subformula evaluations along the trace
+## Auxiliary variables encode evaluations of subformulas along the trace

 Next, let us discuss the other auxiliary variables that are introduced by Apalache to check the temporal property.
 These extra variables correspond to parts of the temporal property we want to check.